Mike Yastrzemski Player Props: Giants vs. Orioles

 - Live Stream: Watch this game on Fubo!

 Looking to place a prop bet on Mike Yastrzemski?
-Check out what's available at BetMGM and sign up with this link!
+Check out what's available at BetMGM and use bonus code "GNPLAY" when you sign up with this link!

 Mike Yastrzemski At The Plate

-- Yastrzemski is batting .262 with nine doubles, a triple, six home runs and 11 walks.
+- Yastrzemski has 10 doubles, a triple, six home runs and 11 walks while hitting .262.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.